3.2 Anti-Kickback Statute (AKS) & Stark Law

 Protective mechanismVoluntary safe harborsMandatory exceptions

-Beyond criminal exposure, the government may impose civil monetary penalties (CMPs) for kickback conduct, plus assessments based on the amount of the improper remuneration, and may exclude violators from Medicare and Medicaid.
-Because CMP amounts are inflation-adjusted, exam answers should describe the type of penalty rather than a fixed dollar figure.
+Beyond criminal exposure, the government may impose civil monetary penalties (CMPs) plus assessments tied to the improper remuneration, and may exclude violators from Medicare and Medicaid.
+Because CMP dollar amounts are inflation-adjusted, exam answers should describe the type of penalty rather than a fixed figure.
+The most testable connection: any claim arising from an AKS or Stark violation becomes a false claim, so a single kickback arrangement can cascade into FCA treble damages.

 Test Your Knowledge